PAT: Privacy-Preserving Adversarial Transfer for Accurate, Robust and Privacy-Preserving EEG Decoding: Experiments and results

 where $\mathrm{U}(-1,1)\in\mathbb{R}^{c \times t}$ is a noise matrix whose each element is a uniformly distributed number in $[-1,1]$. $\boldsymbol{\sigma}(X)$ denotes the vector composed of the standard deviations of each channel in $X$:

 where $\sigma(X(1))$ denotes the standard deviation of the first channel in $X$.

-Additionally, to comprehensively evaluate the robustness of the classifiers, we computed their mean accuracies on samples with different perturbation magnitudes.
-For adversarial samples, we computed the classification accuracies on samples with adversarial perturbation magnitudes $\epsilon=\{0.01, 0.03, 0.05\}$ times the standard deviation of the original sample channels.
-For noisy samples, we computed the classification accuracies on samples with noise perturbation magnitudes $\eta=\{1, 2, 3\}$ times the standard deviation of the original sample channels.
+To comprehensively evaluate the robustness of the classifiers, we computed their mean accuracies on adversarial and noisy samples with different perturbation magnitudes.
+For adversarial/noisy samples, we computed the classification accuracies on samples with adversarial perturbation magnitudes $\epsilon=\{0.01, 0.03, 0.05\}$/$\eta=\{1, 2, 3\}$ times the standard deviation of the original sample channels.
 We repeated each experiment five times, and report their averages.

-Fig.~\ref{fig:perturb} shows a benign EEG sample, its PGD counterpart with perturbation magnitude $\epsilon=0.01$, and its noisy counterpart with perturbation magnitude $\eta=1$.
+Figure~\ref{fig:perturb} shows a benign EEG sample, its PGD counterpart with perturbation magnitude $\epsilon=0.01$, and its noisy counterpart with perturbation magnitude $\eta=1$.
 The adversarial perturbation and the random noise differ significantly.
-Although the adversarial sample closely resembles the benign sample, it can still lead to a substantial drop in EEG classification performance.
+Although the adversarial sample closely resembles the benign sample, it can lead to a substantial drop in EEG classification performance, as shown in Tables~\ref{tab:main} and~\ref{tab:appnicuseed}.

-\subsection{Baseline Algorithms}
+\subsection{Baseline algorithms}